MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ![webnative](./media/WebView2/webnative.PNG)

 Hybrid applications allow developers to enjoy the best of both worlds.
-Hybrid application developers benefit from the ubiquity and strength of the web platform as well as the power and full capabilities of the native platform.
+Hybrid application developers benefit from the ubiquity and strength of the web platform, and the power and full capabilities of the native platform.

 ## WebView2 Benefits
 ![webviewreasons](./media/WebView2/webviewreasons.PNG)